2024 Houston Astros season: September

+Performance overview

 From July 31 through the end of the season, Astros starting pitching led the majors in innings pitched (299 1/3) and were second in ERA (3.07).

-Blanco, who was named the BBWAA Houston Astros' Pitcher of the Year, led the AL in batting average against (.190), but also surrender the highest base on balls percentage (10.1%) among qualified pitchers.
-Valdez allowed the highest hard-hit percentage (45.6%), the 8th-highest exit velocity (89.9 mph), induced the fourth-lowest OPS against (.610), and the highest ground ball rate (59.8%); Hunter Brown was fifth at 48.3%.
+Ronel Blanco, who was named the BBWAA Houston Astros' Pitcher of the Year, led the AL in batting average against (.190), but also surrendered the highest base on balls percentage (10.1%) among qualified pitchers.
+Framber Valdez allowed the highest hard-hit percentage (45.6%), the 8th-highest exit velocity (89.9 mph), induced the fourth-lowest OPS against (.610), and the highest ground ball rate (59.8%); Hunter Brown was fifth at 48.3%.
 Brown surrendered both the lowest exit velocity (86.0 mph) and hard-hit rate (30.3%), and was eighth in home run rate (2.5%) and ninth in strikeout rate (25.1%).

+Left-hander Josh Hader became the 12th major league reliever to attain 100 or more strikeouts over four seasons.
+(Note: The record was five, attained by Rich Gossage, Rollie Fingers, Aroldis Chapman, and Dellin Betances.
+Criteria: Number of seasons player meets criteria, up to 2024, at least 80% games in relief, in the regular season, requiring strikeouts ≥ 100, sorted by descending instances.)